Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

 § 1026.
-Applicability of Indian Preference in Contracting.
+Applicability of Anishinaabe or Indigenous Preference in Contracting.

-• (a) Except as otherwise provided in this section, the Indian preference in contracting required under § 1024 of this chapter shall apply only to contracts and subcontracts to be performed on the Reservation and shall not apply to the delivery of goods from a location outside the Reservation.
+• (a) Except as otherwise provided in this section, the Anishinaabe or Indigenous preference in contracting required under § 1024 of this chapter shall apply to contracts and subcontracts to be performed on or near the Reservation and shall not apply to the delivery of goods from a location outside the Reservation.

-• (b) Notwithstanding any other provision in this chapter, the Indian preference in contracting required under § 1024 of this chapter shall not apply to any contracts or subcontracts where the Board determines that application of that preference is specifically prohibited by federal law.
+• (b) Notwithstanding any other provision in this chapter, the Anishinaabe or Indigenous preference in contracting required under § 1024 of this chapter shall not apply to any contracts or subcontracts where the TERO Commission determines that application of that preference is specifically prohibited by federal law.

-• (c) The Indian preference in contracting required under § 1024 of this chapter shall not apply to contracts awarded by the federal or a state government or their agencies or subdivisions.
-However, the Indian preference in contracting required under § 1024 of this chapter shall apply to all subcontracts awarded by a federal or state contractor or grantee that is a covered entity, whether or not the prime contract was subject to that preference, except when the Board determines that application of that preference to that entity is specifically prohibited by federal law.
+• (c) The Anishinaabe or Indigenous preference in contracting required under § 1024 of this chapter shall not apply to contracts awarded by the federal or a state government or their agencies or subdivisions.
+However, the Anishinaabe or Indigenous preference in contracting required under § 1024 of this chapter shall apply to all subcontracts awarded by a federal or state contractor or grantee that is a covered entity, whether or not the prime contract was subject to that preference, except when the Board determines that application of that preference to that entity is specifically prohibited by federal law.

 Historical and Statutory Notes